liabilityquek/web-scrapping-tutorial/README.md

 ```
 scrapy shell
 ```
-## 6. Edit your scrapy.cfg file like so:
+## 7. Edit your scrapy.cfg file like so:
 ```
 [settings]
 default = chocolatescraper.settings
 shell = ipython
 ```
-## 7. Running scrapy spider:
+## 8. Running scrapy spider:
 ```
-scrapy crawl <project_name>
+scrapy crawl bookspider
 ```
-Saving the data to a JSON file we can use the -O option, followed by the name of the file:
+Saving the data to a JSON file we can use the -O option(overwrite existing file) or -o option(update existing file), followed by the name of the file:
 ```
-scrapy crawl <project_name> -O myscrapeddata.json
+scrapy crawl bookspider -O myscrapeddata.json
 ```
 CSV format:
 ```
-scrapy crawl <project_name> -O myscrapeddata.csv
+scrapy crawl bookspider -O myscrapeddata.csv
 ```

 ## Technologies & Tools Used